microsoft/vscode-docs/release-notes/latest.md

 We have made ES6 the default for JavaScript files.
 That means you don't need to create `jsconfig.json` files to enable new syntax and that by default you get suggestions for ES6-types, like `Promise`, `Set`, `Map`, `String.startsWith` and much more.
 Thanks to a community [contribution](https://github.com/Microsoft/vscode/pull/337).

-At the same time the grammar used to colorize JavaScript also got updated to support the ES6 syntax.
+At the same time, the grammar used to colorize JavaScript was also updated to support the ES6 syntax.

 ## TypeScript Update